ramanaditya/django-anymail/docs/esps/amazon_ses.rst

 signal receiver.
 If the total takes longer, SNS will consider the notification failed and will make several repeat attempts.
 To avoid problems, it's essential any lengthy operations are offloaded to a background task.

+Amazon SNS's default retry policy times out after one minute of failed notifications.
+If your webhook is ever unreachable for more than a minute, **you may miss inbound mail.**
+You'll probably want to adjust your SNS topic settings to reduce the chances of that.
+See the note about :ref:`retry policies <amazon-ses-sns-retry-policy>` in the tracking webhooks discussion above.

 In your inbound signal receiver, the normalized AnymailTrackingEvent's :attr:`~anymail.signals.AnymailTrackingEvent.esp_event` will be set to the